 Obviously not!
 There is no right or wrong order; however, I believe that there are more enjoyable orders to watch the Lord of the Rings movies and a way to watch them that it gives it more weight, more magnitude, more epicness, and more enjoyability.

 So, there.
-I hope you try bingeing on the LOTR/Hobbit franchise in this order!
+I hope you try bingeing on the Hobbit/Lord of the Rings in order!
 Let me know if it changed the way you see the Tolkien mythos, or if you have a viewing order of your own!